Bridge scoring: International Match Points

 Five North/South pairs play a board when vulnerable against non-vulnerable opponents.
 One pair makes a 4 contract, scoring +620, while the other North/South pairs score −100, −100, −300, and +650, respectively.

 To determine the average cross-IMP score for the pair making 4, the table at right is created, entering the contract points scored by each pair.

 Each of the other North/South's scores are subtracted from the +620 score and the result entered in the point-differential cells.
 For each point differential, the IMP look-up table is used to determine the IMPs gained.
 For example, the differential of 720 equates to 12 IMPs, because it falls in the range of 600 to 740 in the IMP table.
 Adding the IMPs gained gives a total of 37.
 To determine the average IMPs gained, divide the total by the number of competitors (37 divided by 4) to arrive at 9.25 as the averaged cross-IMP score.

-Victory Point scoring
+Victory points

 In some events (for example, Swiss Teams), a further normalization to reduce the effect of large swings is applied to the International Match Point scores.

-A specific number of Victory Points, either 20 or 30, are divided between the two teams in accordance with the following scales:
+A specific number of victory points (VPs), either 20 or 30, are divided between the two teams in accordance with the following scales: